 QUINWOOD

 Quinwood was founded in 1919 by Quin Morton and Walter Wood, hence Quinwood.
 Their company was Imperial Smokeless Coal Co.
 In 1947, Quinwood became one of the few coal camps to be incorporated.
-They also opened the Quinwood No. 2 mine just over the line in Nicholas County.
+Also in the mid 1940's Imperial Smokeless also opened the Quinwood No. 2 and No. 3 mines just over the line in Nicholas County.
 Both mines were in the Sewell seam of coal.
+In 1949 No. 1 Mine gave up the ghost.
+Coal was mined in No. 3 Mine until 1958, and No. 2 Mine until 1971.
+After 1971 Westmoreland Coal Co. owned and operated Quinwood No. 2 mine, closing it in 1982.
+Later the Nicholas County end of the No. 2 mine area was redeveloped by Westmoreland as their "Lady H" mining operation.
+AT Massey later purchased this from Westmoreland, and operated it into the 21st Century.

 An old tipple at Quinwood, but not the one belonging to Imperial Smokeless.
 One resident of the area told me this tipple belonged to the mayor of Rainelle.
 Another said it was owned by John Brown Harris.

-The coal camp section of Quinwood is fairly well maintained.
+The coal camp section of Quinwood is fairly well maintained, but lacking historical integrity.

 These old buildings at Quinwood have housed, among other things, a shoe store and a restaurant.

-Bill Richmond sent this picture of the Miners' Memorial park in Quinwood.
-He writes, "The memorial is on the same spot where the company used to stand.
-As you can see I tried to take the picture where you stood to show you the different then and now."
+Bill sent this picture of the Miners' Memorial park in Quinwood.
+He writes, "The memorial is on the same spot where the company store used to stand.
+As you can see I tried to take the picture where Mick Vest stood to show you the differences then and now."

-A closer look at the Miners' Memorial, again by Bill Richmond.
-For a closer look at one of the monuments click here.
+A closer look at the Miners' Memorial.
+For an even closer look at one of the monuments click here.

-The last photo by Bill Richmond, of the Hill Top Restaurant, he describes as "...one of few popular places left in Quinwood with some of the best hot dogs around!"
+The last photo by Bill Richmond is of the Hill Top Restaurant, which he describes as "One of few popular places left in Quinwood with some of the best hot dogs around!"
+In West Virginia people like to eat a hot dog with chili, slaw, mustard, and onions on it.

 John B. writes, "I have one question that you might be able to help me with.
 I have a piece of coal scrip from the IMPERIAL SMOKELESS COAL CO. that the token maker shipped to McClungs, WV however Quinnwood, WV is on the token.
 I found the coal company listed in an old 1921 Dun & Bradstreet book at McClungs, WV, but the next year the town was gone and the coal company was now listed at Quinnwood, WV along with 3 merchants with the last name McClung.
 The question - Do you know if McClungs was an early name for Quinnwood and thus they were the same place?"